RMS-dnb/rsg-balloon/rsg_balloon/README.md

-# wcrp_baloon
+Edit of wcrp_balloon

-Allows you to fly a player operated baloon, with WASD, controls a a bit wonky and camera sometimes, but it applys force to move the baloon.
-Change Vdisc Cords in CLient Side to put prompt where you want it.
-Good for events and such
+Allows you to fly a player operated balloon, with WASD.
+Modified controls have also been added making for a much easier flying experience